camronh/Lottery-Tutorial/README.md

 );
 ```

 If we test this against our local chain, we should receive a request ID but no response.
+That's because the ANU Airnode can't access requests on our local chain.

 ```bash
 npx hardhat --network localhost run scripts/close.js
 ```
-> You can kill the process after the request Id is returned.
+> You can kill the request process after the request Id is printed.

 #### 3. Set up Goerli